LabCloudComputing/CloudComputing_Lab3_tester/README.md

 - **Naming of execution files:** If you are implementing a storage system using the 2pc protocol, please configure your executable file as **kvstore2pcsystem**; If you are implementing a storage system using the raft protocol, please name your executable file **kvstoreraftsystem**.

+- **Programming Language:** The testing script will automatically detect the programming language you are using.
+Currently, the testing script can only detect C/C++, Java, and Python.
+If you use other programming languages, the default execution method will be the same as C/C++.

 - **Configuration files:** You need to configure the startup configuration file as described in the laboratory guide, otherwise it will cause the test to fail.

   - Sample coordinator configuration file(**basic**):